robotomize/robotomize.me/robotomize.me/content/about.md

 ## Indie projects

 [Fliger.io](/fliger) - 🐱‍🚀 An analytical web application for researching youtube comment reactions.
-The project uses neural networks to study emotional tone, entity extraction, and semantic analysis.
-This is a demo, it works with real data, but is limited to functions, code optimization, etc. Development is suspended.
+The project uses neural networks to study emotional tone, entity extraction, and semantic analysis

 **Technology stack:** Go, Mongodb, ClickHouse, gRPC, Python, Flask, JavaScript, Vue.js, Bulma

 ---

-[Bloops](/bloops) - What is bloopsbot? 🤖 This is a telegram bot created to organize offline games similar to tiktok quizzes
+[Bloops](/bloops) - What is bloopsbot? 🤖 This is a telegram bot created to organize offline quizzes

 **Technology stack:** Go, bboltdb

 ---

-[Cribe](https://github.com/robotomize/cribe) - is a telegram bot for downloading youtube videos.
-You just send a link to the bot and it uploads the video to Telegram
+[Cribe](https://t.me/cribe_bot) - is a telegram bot for downloading youtube videos.
+You just send a link to the bot and it uploads the video to Telegram.
+[Cribe on github](https://github.com/robotomize/cribe)

 **Technology stack:** Go, PostgreSQL, Redis, RabbiMQ

 ---

-[Ohmytime-bot](https://github.com/robotomize/ohmytime-bot) - Get the local time in the selected location.
+[Ohmytime-bot](https://t.me/ohmytime_bot) - Get the local time in the selected location.
 Often you need to quickly see the local time in the city.
 This is a telegram bot that solves this problem.
-Just send him the name of the city or location and he will send you the local time
+Just send him the name of the city or location and he will send you the local time.
+[Ohmytime on github](https://github.com/robotomize/ohmytime-bot)

 **Technology stack:** Go, Bleve - full text search lib

-## Special case
+## Not a success story...

-[Roxe.me](/roxeme) - A platform for running and creating small quizzes and quests in real-time.
+[Roxe.me](/roxeme) - It is a platform for small casual multiplayer games

-**Technology stack:** Go, Websocket, MongoDB, ClickHouse, Redis, JavaScript, Vue.js, Bulma, NATS
+**Technology stack:** Go, Websocket, MongoDB, Redis, JavaScript, Vue.js, Bulma

-## My open source contributions
+## Open source activity

 [SOD](https://github.com/robotomize/sod) - 🥷 Service with built-in database to recognize anomalies in vector data in